hande-qmc/hande/documentation/manual/input/calcs/dmqmc.rst

     Optional.
 Default: false.

-    Perform replica simulations (i.e. evolve two density matrices concurrently) if true.
+    Perform replica simulations (i.e. evolve two independent DMQMC simulations concurrently) if true.
 This allows calculation of unbiased estimators that are quadratic in the density matrix.
 ``fermi_temperature``
     type: boolean.